 This year, Barnstaple South invites riders to their Fall Jackpot Schooling Show Series.
 At each schooling show, riders have the opportunity to clinic with our dressage judge on Day One and perform your test in front of them the following day in the show.
 Each dressage test is videoed with judge’s commentary thanks to Richard Equine Video.
 Jackpot!

 The 2021 USEA American Eventing Championships (AEC) presented by Nutrena Feeds offers a ton of additional opportunities for competitors and spectators outside of competition.
 One of these educational opportunities includes the daily USEA Instructors’ Certification Program (ICP) Course Walks with an ICP certified instructor.
 Whether you are wanting additional perspective on the cross-country course you will be tackling throughout the week or you want to walk a level that you aspire to compete at one day and hear a professional's plan of attack, these daily course walks are a great opportunity to gain some additional insight on the cross-country tracks offered during this year's AEC.

 Educated trainers are essential in successfully developing horses and riders to excel in the sport of three-day eventing.
 A program that is dedicated to exactly that, and is the only national program of its kind, is the USEA Instructors’ Certification Program (ICP).

-For over 20 years the USEA Instructors’ Certification Program (ICP) has been educating all levels of eventing instructors to confirm their knowledge base, both theoretical and practical, upon which they will continue to build throughout their teaching lifetime.
-The USEA is now shining the spotlight each month on some of the 300 ICP Certified Instructors.
+Since 2002, ICP educates all levels of eventing instructors to confirm their knowledge base, both theoretical and practical, upon which they will continue to build throughout their teaching lifetime.
+ICP’s vision is to promote excellence in horse training, instructing, and coaching for the sport of eventing at all levels.